An independent company with 20 years of expertise in flight data animation for Flight Safety and Pilot Training

 A pitot tube is a mechanical device that in many circumstances can be stuck.
 Ice or heavy precipitations, volcanic ash, bird strike, insects in the tube, ice accretion or any form of aerodynamic disturbance in front of the pitot position will lead to erroneous Air Data values!

-It is basically not an aircraft problem, all planes worldwide are still using an almost 300-year old system invented in 1732 by Mr. Henri Pitot and this very old technology is used to feed information in modern digital computer.
+It is basically not an aircraft problem, all planes worldwide are still using an almost 300-year old system invented in 1732 by Mr. Henri Pitot and this very old technology is used to feed information in a modern digital computer.

-On the A330 fleet, previous to the above mentioned accident, dozens of similar cases of stuck pitot tubes had been reported.
+On the A330 fleet, previous to the above-mentioned accident, dozens of similar cases of stuck pitot tubes had been reported.

 As the involved crew successfully solved the problem, they did react in the “green part” of the graph above showing pilots’ nominal responses to an event.
 The industry didn’t catch the real challenge and difficulty of such a situation.